thirumurthis/Learnings/seaweed-s3/README-blog.md

 ##### Seaweedfs certificate installation

 To deploy the seaweedfs S3 gateways, we will create a namespace `seaweedfs`.
-The certificate issuer will be configured in the seaweedfs manfiest and the TLS will be enabled.
+The certificate issuer will be configured in the seaweedfs manifest and the TLS will be enabled.
 This would allow access S3 and other services of seaweedfs from host using self-signed certificate.
 Create the namespace using below command.

 ```sh
 kubectl create ns seaweedfs
 ```

-The certificate issuer manfiest configuration is shown below, which uses self-singed certificate.
+The certificate issuer manifest configuration is shown below, which uses self-singed certificate.

 ```yaml
 # file name: swfs-issuer.yaml